$67 Find Cheap Flights to Orlando - Compare and Save

 To calculate weekly average prices, KAYAK takes all prices for each week before departure over the last year for round-trip flights to Orlando, removes the top 0.1% to account for outliers, and then takes the average of all the values for each week.

-To get a below average price, you should book around 1 week before departure.
-For the absolute cheapest price, our data suggests you should book 29 days before departure.
+To get a below average price, you should book around 2 weeks before departure, which saves you about 19% compared to booking last minute.
+For the absolute cheapest price, our data suggests you should book 11 weeks before departure.

 Which is the cheapest airport to fly into in Orlando?

-Prices will differ depending on the departure airport, but generally, the cheapest airport to fly to in Orlando is Orlando Sanford Intl Airport, with an average flight price of $123.
+Prices will differ depending on the departure airport, but generally, the cheapest airport to fly to in Orlando is Orlando Sanford Intl Airport (SFB), with an average flight price of $130.

 Expert advice